jaspector

 City Hall business hours, Monday through Friday

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the City of Las Vegas, New Mexico -- Building and Zoning Division, Community Development Department before applying.
+Source: City of Las Vegas, New Mexico -- Building and Zoning Division, Community Development Department ↗

 Building permits are required within the City of Las Vegas for all new construction, additions, structural alterations, demolition, change of occupancy, and installation or modification of electrical, mechanical, and plumbing systems.
 Fences, walls, solar installations, and manufactured home placement also typically require permits.

-Typical processing time is Not published; contact 505-454-1401 for current turnaround times.
+Building permit processing times in Las Vegas, NM typically run Not published; contact 505-454-1401 for current turnaround times.
 Historic district projects may take longer due to the additional HPO/HPC review..
+Timelines can vary based on project complexity and current department workload.